 Nashville is the capital of the State of Tennessee and the county seat of Davidson County.
 The city is located on the Cumberland River in the north central part of the state.
-Known around the world as "Music City USA," Nashville is the capital of Tennessee and is a major home for the music industry, not just in the US, but the world.
+Known around the world as "Music City USA," Nashville is a major home for the music industry, not just in the US, but the world.

 Founded in 1779, the city grew quickly as a major river port and a railroad center.
-While it was the first state capital to fall to Union troops during the Civil War, the city quickly rebounded after the war and soon became an important shipping and trading center with a solid manufacturing base, which resulted in a newfound prosperity.
-These healthy economic times left Nashville with a legacy of grand classical style buildings.
+While it was the first state capital to fall to Union troops during the Civil War, the city quickly rebounded after the war and soon became an important shipping and trading center with a solid manufacturing base, which resulted in newfound prosperity.
+These healthy economic times left Nashville with a legacy of grand classical-style buildings.